 - Financial behavior

-Money Worshipers believe that the key to happiness and the solution to their problems is to have more money.
-At the same time, they believe that one can never have enough money, and find that the pursuit of money never quite satisfies them.
-The higher they score on Money Worship are more likely to have a lower net worth and carry credit card debt.
+Money Worshipers believe that money is the key to happiness.
+They feel that the solution to their problems is to have more money.
+At the same time, they believe that one can never have enough money.
+They find that the pursuit of money never quite satisfies them.
+The higher their score on Money Worship the more likely they are to carry credit card debt.
+A lower net worth also usually follows a higher score here.
 Money Worshipers are prone to buying things in an attempt to achieve happiness.
-They are also more likely to put work ahead of family and give or loan money to others even though they can’t afford to do so.
+They are more likely to put work ahead of family.
+They also often give or loan money to others even though they can’t afford to do so.

 Tips for Money Avoiders